run2bizdocs/docs-1/en-us/docs/faq.md

     To enable this rule, proceed as follows:

-    1. Access the CITSmart Parameters feature navigating through the main menu Parametrization → CITSmart Parameters;
+    1. Access the CITSmart Parameters feature navigating through the main menu Parametrization > CITSmart Parameters;
     2. The CITSmart Parameters screen will be displayed, click on the CITSmart Parameters Search tab;
     3. The CITSmart Parameters search screen will be displayed, search for the parameter "193 - Enable Change Escalation Rules (e.g. : Y or N - Default ´N´)"
     4. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact the change escalation.
-    5. Click on the Save button to confirm the procedure, at which date, time and user will automatically be stored for a future audit.
+    5. Click on the "Save" button to confirm the procedure, at which date, time and user will automatically be stored for a future audit.

 ???
 Question "How to enable the portal?"
     In order for users to have access to the Portal or Smart Portal, you must enable it as follows:

-    1. Access the Citsmart Parameters feature by navigating in the main menu Parameterization → Citsmart Parameters.
+    1. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
 The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
     2. Perform the parameter search "46 - Enable Portal as Citsmart home screen?"
 And select the same.
 After that, the parameter registration screen with the contents of the selected registry will be displayed, as shown in the figure below:
     3. In order for users to have access to the Portal or Smart Portal, you must enable it as follows:
-    4. Access the Citsmart Parameters feature by navigating in the main menu Parameterization → Citsmart Parameters.
+    4. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
 The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;

 ???
 Question "How to enable the satisfaction survey?"
     The satisfaction survey is the evaluation of the request fulfillment performed through the e-mail notification.